g0v-network/domains/README.md

 The intended way to use this repository is via pull request directly on GitHub.

-For support in managing common DNS changes and adding new domains, see [`docs/HOWTO.md`](/docs/HOWTO.md).
+For support in **making common DNS changes** and adding new domains, see [`docs/HOWTO.md`](/docs/HOWTO.md).

 To learn to submit changes, see [Contributing][contrib]